• S&P 500: 5598.5 +26.43 +0.47%

-Starbucks retail locations have become popular single tenant net lease investments over the past few years.
-This development has been driven as much by the high-quality coffee and the boutique Starbucks experience due to their service offering focused to more affluent consumers in areas with great real estate.
+Starbucks retail locations have become popular single-tenant net lease investments over the past few years.
+This development has been driven as much by the high-quality coffee and the boutique Starbucks experience due to their service offering focused on more affluent consumers in areas with great real estate.

 What started in 1971 as a singular storefront in Seattle has blossomed into an international giant with over 35,000 stores worldwide today – and now with a strong balance sheet and credit profile as a publicly traded company provides a great opportunity for investing in commercial real estate.